nellieangelova/Containerized_Pipelines_GA/README.md

 <br>

 ## **About the containerized images**
 > Let's start with some info and principles first.
 The pipeline analyses are made using [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html) and containerized through [Singularity](https://sylabs.io/guides/3.5/user-guide/) with the help of the [Conda](https://docs.conda.io/en/latest/) package manager.
-If you are not familiar with any of these tools, this is the time for you to click on all three links above and get familiar with them, since they are the three pillars that make our technology work, and their understanding is fundamental for continuing.
+If you are not familiar with any of these tools, this is the time for you to click on all three links above and get familiar with them, since they are the three pillars that make this technology work, and their understanding is fundamental for continuing.

 ### **Why Snakemake?**
 > Snakemake is a great workflow manager.
-The workflows created through it are somehow logic based: inputs and outputs of every step, with cool accessorizes such as parameters and wildcards that let you use multiple files at once and create directories or files or both with a single line of code.
+The workflows created through it are somehow logic based: inputs and outputs of every step, with accessorizes such as parameters and wildcards, that let you use multiple files at once and create directories (or files, or both) with a single line of code.
 It's features make your pipeline's coding really easy to handle, quick and memoriable.
 Moreover, its special features such us creating directed acyclic graphs (DAGs) of the jobs composing a pipeline can save you a lot of time from working on graphs and images with other tools.
-It can even let you run a pipeline without actually running it, to detect problems, update files and search for new dependencies among the files, which by the way, understands by itself just by the names of the files.
-Cool ha?
+It can even let you run a pipeline without actually running it, to detect problems, update files and search for new dependencies among the files, which by the way, understands by itself just by the their names.
 The workflows are portable, and can even work on clusters or the cloud.
 Importantly enough, it can be combined with the python package manager Conda, and the container platform Singularity.

 ### **Why Conda?**
 > Conda is a package manager, created for the special task of creating isolated environments for important tools and jobs to be executed into, without interferring with the software of the host system.
 It actually creates mini-environments where you can run whatever you want, it installs the side packages and their dependencies you may need, switches between versions and installations according to your needs, and all that, without worrying you with compatability issues if handled right.
 It can create, save and switch between environments for many languages, such as Ruby and Java, but it was firstly and mainly created for Python users.
-And this can only mean, that its Python updates and features are the best in town.
-Now, if you have a Python based workflow manager that is composed by rules and tasks, and a Python based package manager that can create an isolated environment with everything this task may need to work, these two fellas can work together like chocolate and bannana.
+And this can only mean, that it's Python updates and features are carefully maintained.
+Now, if you have a Python based workflow manager that is composed by rules and tasks, and a Python based package manager that can create an isolated environment with everything this task may need to work, you've got yourself some powerful technology to work on.

 ### **Why Singularity?**